adbar/trafilatura/README.rst

 Description
 -----------

-*Trafilatura* is a Python package and command-line tool which seamlessly downloads, parses, and scrapes web page data: it can extract metadata, main body text and comments while preserving parts of the text formatting and page structure.
-The output can be converted to different formats.
+*Trafilatura* is a Python software package and command-line tool which seamlessly downloads, parses, and scrapes web page data: it can extract text and metadata while preserving parts of text formatting and page structure.
+This light-weight package acts as a modular toolkit: no database is required, the output can be converted to different commonly used formats.

 Features